pedroraft/oakbarrel/readme.md

 Updating index barrels is boring and all other tools I found had major problems, either buggy or slow file watcher performance, none worked well with mono repository.

-This uses [nsfw](https://github.com/Axosoft/nsfw) file watcher with fast-glob, a much faster and low memory consuming than other tools.
+This uses [nsfw](https://github.com/Axosoft/nsfw) file watcher with [fast-glob](https://github.com/mrmlnc/fast-glob), this combo is much faster and low memory consuming than other tools.